Ouroboros-Technology-ITK/ouroboros-tech-website/README.md

 # Ouroboros Technologies

-This is a official website for Ouroboros Technologies.
+This is the official website for Ouroboros Technologies.

 Ouroboros Technologies is a Collage Community at Institut Teknologi Kalimantan.